 Serving children AND families:

-- Education for staff and families regarding the importance and benefits of healthy bonding among children, caregivers, and teachers.
+Educating teachers, students, and families regarding the importance and benefits of healthy relationships.

-- Connecting families with community resources regarding child development.
+Connecting families with community resources for child development.

 Ballard also assists families by connecting them with resources and services needed to move toward mental and financial stability.
 Our staff has received trauma informed training and have held positions such as “Family Connection Coordinators,” so they equipped with the tools to help families navigate the system and crises everyday.
 This may be as simple as guiding them to the on-site food pantries or as complex as attending court hearings to support individuals going through difficult legal matters.